First Time Buyer Mortgages

 As a First-Time Buyer, you would need a minimum of 5% to put down as a deposit on your first home.
 Your deposit can come from your own savings or even a gifted deposit from a friend or family member.
 In some cases, you can have a mixture of gift and savings.

 In many cases, buying a property and taking out a mortgage can be cheaper than privately renting.
 If you’ve thought about buying the property you’re currently in from your landlord or housing association, it’s worth checking your eligibility for the Right-to-Buy Scheme.
-Speaking to your local authority should allow clarification on this.
+Speaking to your council or local authority should allow clarification on this.